ledy-ccl/cs348-hw4/aux_readme_1.md

-# Appendix: File Breakdown
+## Appendix: File Breakdown

 Below is a description of each included file and the classes contained within each including a listing of their attributes.
 Each file has documentation in the code reflecting the information below (in most cases they are exactly the same).
-As you read through the attributes follow along in the corresponding files and make sure you're understanding the descriptions.
+As you read through the attributes, follow along in the corresponding files, and make sure you're understanding the descriptions.

-Attributes of each class are listed in the following format (_Note:_ if you see a type like `Fact|Rule` the `|` type is `or` and mean the type can be either Fact or Rule):
+Attributes of each class are listed in the following format (__Note:__ If you see a type like `Fact|Rule` the `|` type is `or` and means that the type can be either `Fact` or `Rule`):

 - `field_name` (`type`) - text description

-## logical_classes.py
+## `logical_classes.py`

 This file defines all basic structure classes.